 Conceptually, does it make sense that NW Mutual would lead the industry in annual revenue while selling only 67% of the coverage that Prudential did that year?

 The premium rate on group life insurance is much lower than on individual life insurance.
-Like other products, when you sell in bulk, you offer a discount, and this is no different in life insurance.
+Like other products, when you sell in bulk, you offer a discount, which is no different in life insurance.

 Prudential ($12.3 billion), MetLife ($12.0 billion), New York Life ($11.7 billion), and MassMutual ($7.2 billion) round out the top five.
-These five companies take in almost $57 billion in life insurance premiums annually, which equates to 38% share of total life insurance market revenue.
+These five companies take in almost $57 billion in life insurance premiums annually, equating to a 38% share of total life insurance market revenue.